+To: From:

+(Address) (Address)

-To: From: (Address) (Address) Subject: Notice of Preparation of a Draft Environn iental Impact Report report for the project identified bel environmental information which will be the Lead Agency a low.
-We need to know the views of your a is germane to your agency's statutory need to use the EIR prepared by our agency agency as to the scope and content of the responsibilities in connection with the The project description, location, a copy of the Initial Study ( is and the potential environmental effects ar is not) attached. re contained in the attached materials.
-A Due to the time limits mandated by 30 days after receipt of this notice.
-State law, your response must be sent at th ne earliest possible date but not later than Please send your response to We will need the name for a contact ct person in your agency. at the address shown above.
-Project Title: Date Signature Telephone
+of Preparation of a Draft En

+report for the project identified be environmental information which flow.
+We need to know the views the is germane to your agency's st Agency and will prepare an environmental impact of your agency as to the scope and content of the tatutory responsibilities in connection with the our agency when considering your permit or other

+copy of the Initial Study ([] is [ is not) attached. effects are contained in the attached materials.
+A

+30 days after receipt of this notice y State law, your response must be :. sent at the earliest possible date but not later than

+Please send your response to ict person in your agency. at the address shown above.

+Project Title:

+Date Signature